You and your team are:

 - Strongly consider having 3 parallel cloud-based system environments to support your system: Development System, Test System, and Production System

-4.Transform the draft of the logical network diagram of the information system architecture you created in step 3 into a logical security architecture diagram that represents recommendations for technical security infrastructure for the information system
+4.Transform the draft of the logical network diagram of the information system architecture you created in step 3 into a high-level logical security architecture diagram that represents recommendations for technical security infrastructure for the information system

 - Use appropriate network symbols and annotation